rpodols/e-commerce-back-end/README.md

-# E-cinnerce Back End - Challenge 13
+# E-commerce Back End - Challenge 13

 ## Description
 This project is the thirteenth challenge of the coding bootcamp.